 Genuity Science’s Whole Genome Sequencing, together with our deep phenotypic data analysis (clinical information regarding symptoms, and demographics, such as age, ethnicity and sex) will help further this research.

 Individual response to current treatments for MS is wide and varied.
 Disease modifying therapies (DMTs) such as Betaferon, Copaxone and Gilenya, are currently used to treat MS and can reduce the rate of relapse and improve symptoms of the disease.
 DMTs are the first line of treatment for relapsing MS patients.
-These drugs work by targeting the immune system to control inflammation, but most DMTs have unwanted side effects such as nausea, diarrhoea, flu-like symptoms, headache, anxiety, depression, and thyroid problems.
+These drugs work by targeting the immune system to control inflammation, but most DMTs have unwanted side effects such as nausea, diarrhoea, flu-like symptoms, headache, anxiety, depression, and thyroid problems4,5.
 Other MS therapies do not modify the disease course but treat the symptoms caused by the disease itself such as depression, fatigue, chronic pain, bladder or bowel dysfunction and cognitive impairment.

 While the benefits of the current treatment options for MS have been proven in clinical trials, they are often only effective for certain subsets of patients.
 For patients diagnosed with primary progressive MS only one treatment is available (Ocrelizumab) and this treatment is not yet licenced to treat PPMS in Ireland.
 This highlights the need to identify optimal treatments for each individual patient.